BUSINESS DEBT COLLECTION – EXPERIENCE THAT MATTERS! CALL US TODAY: 214-752-8800

 YOU EARNED IT, SO LET US HELP YOU COLLECT IT!

-Mr. Emerick, a seasoned collection lawyer in Dallas, and President of the Law Offices of Sam Emerick, P.C. helps creditors obtain payment on debts.
-Mr. Emerick delivers efficient and tangible results to creditors.
+Mr. Emerick, a seasoned business debt collection lawyer in Dallas, and President of the Law Offices of Sam Emerick, P.C. helps creditors obtain payment on debts.
+Mr. Emerick delivers efficient and tangible results to creditors and businesses who are looking to collect a debt.

-I turn receivables into cash.
-With thirty-five years of legal knowledge and experience representing and advocating for my clients, I have the knowledge and experience in collection matters to help make the best decisions about your collection problems.
+I have helped many businesses turn receivables into cash.
+With thirty-five years of legal knowledge and experience representing and advocating for my clients, I have the knowledge and experience in business debt collection matters to help make the best decisions about your collection problems.

-From there, Mr. Emerick uses his 35 year legal experience and all available legal remedies to secure payments from debtors.
-Some solutions may involve skip-trace and asset-search, then after judgement, garnishments of bank accounts, and turnover of the debtor’s assets.
+From there, Mr. Emerick uses his 35-year legal experience and all available legal remedies to secure payments from debtors.
+Some solutions may involve skip-trace and asset-search, then after judgment, garnishments of bank accounts, and turnover of the debtor’s assets.
 If you are frustrated by unsuccessful attempts to recover debts and monies owed, contact a seasoned collection lawyer in Dallas, Sam Emerick at the Law Offices of Sam Emerick, P.C.

-Established in Dallas Texas in 1982 our law firm has been representing clients in commercial collections for more than 35 years.
-At the Law Offices of Sam Emerick, P.C., we are focused on providing excellent services to our clients.
+Established in Dallas Texas in 1982 our law firm has been representing clients in commercial debt collection for more than 35 years.
+At the Law Offices of Sam Emerick, P.C., we are focused on providing excellent services to our commercial clients.

-We offer very competitive pricing, with hourly charges less than $175 per hour, and specialize in working your case quickly, efficiently, and with a view toward sending you a check.
+We offer very competitive pricing, with with hourly charges from $175-$190 per hour, and specialize in working your case quickly, efficiently, and with a view toward sending you a check.
 We are able to answer questions and provide status reports to keep our clients informed.
 In addition, we do not drag matters out unnecessarily.

-We are located convenient to the courthouses in Dallas, McKinney, and Denton Texas.
+We are located conveniently to the courthouses in Dallas, McKinney, and Denton Texas.
 We are open from 9-6 and offer a free initial consultation.
 Contact us today to schedule your appointment.

 Call 214-752-8800 to speak with Sam Emerick, Dallas debt collection attorney.

-Primary Media Outdoor; Marlin Countertops; Capital Electric Motor Service; National Storefront Glass; Cordeck Roofing Supplies; Twin City Security; Southwestern Regional Medical; Lenco Credit Union.
+Primary Media Outdoor; Capital Electric Motor Service; Cordeck Roofing Supplies; Twin City Security; Financial Halo; Heritage Stonecraft; Transport Factoring; Partnership Employment; Lenco Credit Union.

 LATEST FROM THE BLOG